- About

 TIG welders have the benefit of allowing the welding of more metals and alloys than any other process, meaning materials like stainless steel, aluminium, magnesium, copper, brass, bronze and even gold can be welded.

-Combined with adjusting the balance control to increase the electrode negative polarity—resulting in deeper penetration and tungsten that doesn’t ball up — high AC frequency provides the ability to weld very tight joints with good penetration and without the risk of laying down too much filler metal.
+Combined with adjusting the balance control to increase the electrode negative polarity, which produces deeper penetration and prevents the tungsten from balling up, high AC frequency gives you the ability to weld very tight joints with good penetration and without laying down too much filler metal.

 Pulse welding is welding that alternates between a high and low current.
 This reduces the overall heat input and spatter while ensuring greater resistance to a lack of fusion.
 The benefit of pulse welding is that you can weld both thicker and thinner metals without burning through them.